mkadin/favs/README.md

 Reviewing this Code?
 ====================
-If you're reviewing this application, the majority of the code written is...
+If you're reviewing this application, the majority of the code I wrote is...
   -In the app/ directory.
 These PHP files represent the Silex-based RESTful API.
   -The js/app.js file.
 This file contains all of the application's custom JS.